Repatriation Insurance for Expats (2026 Guide): Coverage, Cost & When It Applies

 In the context of death abroad, repatriation coverage is often coordinated through funeral insurance or funeral plans, which handle the local process while repatriation manages the international transfer.

-FAQs — Expat Repatriation Insurance
+FAQs — Repatriation Insurance for Expats

-What is expat repatriation insurance?
+- What is repatriation insurance for expats?

-Coverage that manages the organization and cost of transporting an individual or their remains after a serious incident abroad.
+It covers the organisation and cost of transporting a person or their remains back to their home country after a serious incident abroad. - Is repatriation insurance mandatory in Spain?

 Key Takeaways